joeappleton18/cda400/README.md

 - Focus on the client side technologies
 - Usability and requirements of designing to standards as established by the W3C organisation

+#Assessment Strategy

+The assessment will take place in the form of a single TCA, which will take place in mid January 2017 **(date to be confirmed)**

 #Why This Unit Is Exciting

 There’s a huge demand for the skills covered